 - Union and collective bargaining rights will be strengthened with the changes aimed at restoring union rights in the workplace.
 Of the number of changes, union representatives will have better access to the workplace and the duty for businesses to conclude single-employer collective bargaining will be restored.

-The majority of the provisions in the Bill do not come into force until 6 May 2019, but please do not hesitate to contact our employment team before this date with any queries relating to the impending changes and how to comply.
+Please do not hesitate to contact our employment team with any queries relating to the changes and how to comply.

 We are now able to offer alternative dispute resolution, in particular mediation and arbitration.
 To find out more about these services, click here